News and Events

 ITS Weekly Reports

 ITS publishes a one-page summary most weeks during the academic quarters, providing a look into the campus IT climate.
+Reports are on hiatus until the start of Fall Quarter, 2017.

 For more information and updates about the project, view or download our reports.